evryfs/asyncapi-generator/README.md

 The generated output depends on the channel direction from the AsyncAPI operations.
 Producer-oriented channels generate producer artifacts.
 Consumer-oriented channels generate consumer artifacts.
 When the channel direction is not declared, the generator treats the channel as both producer and consumer.

-The Spring Kafka client surface is still being redesigned for the next major version.
-The generated artifacts should currently be treated as a source-generation contract, not as final application architecture guidance.
+The Spring Kafka client surface is intentionally contract-first.
+Applications should implement the generated interfaces and own runtime wiring, topic resolution, Kafka template configuration, listener configuration, serialization, deserialization, and schema registry integration.

 ### Payload Schema Formats